Student Field Study Grant

 • Regional area of research in Latin America, including the Caribbean, is given priority.
 If the regional area of research is outside of Latin America/Caribbean, a clear justification of how the study relates to dynamics in Latin America must be provided.
 CLAG Field Study Grants are for field and archival research, not for attendance at academic meetings or language acquisition.

-• Recipients of previous CLAG Field Study Grants are ineligible to apply with the exception that previous winners at the Master’s level may apply for the Ph.D. level grant if they are enrolled in a Ph.D. program;
+• Recipients of previous CLAG Field Study Grants are ineligible to apply, with the exception that previous winners at the Master’s level may apply for the Ph.D. level grant if they are enrolled in a Ph.D. program;

 • Fieldwork must be conducted during the dates specified in the proposal.
 Any anticipated significant changes must be reported to the CLAG Chair;